 - Add a little extra water if needed to produce a soft but not too sticky dough, or add a little flour is the dough is too sticky.
 Continue kneading until the dough is smooth and springs back when pressed with a finger.

 - Place in a large bowl, brush the top with a little vegetable oil and cover the bowl with a clean kitchen towel.

 - Leave in a warm place and let rise until the dough has almost doubled in size.
 For me, it took 4 hours.
 It was a very cold day, with the temperature around 20°F. The kitchen was warm, but I think the low outside temperature had an impact on the time it took for the dough to rise.

-- Lightly dust with white bread flour and knead again, pressing down on the bubbles that have been created in the dough.
+- Lightly dust with bread flour and knead again, pressing down on the bubbles that have been created in the dough.

-- Shape into loaves, and lay on a baking sheet that has been sprinkled with a little bread flout.
+- Shape into loaves, and lay on a baking sheet that has been sprinkled with a little bread flour.
 Sprinkle the loaves with a little more flour and score them.
 Cover and let rise for about an hour.

-- Place the tray on the middle shelf of the oven, spray the interior of the oven with a quick spritz of water (or place a small ovenproof dish filled with warm water on the floor of the oven).
+- Place the tray on the middle shelf of the oven, spray the interior of the oven with a quick spritz of water (or place a small ovenproof dish filled with water on the floor of the oven).

-- Close the oven door and immediately raise the temperature to 350°F.
+- Close the oven door and immediately raise the temperature to 350°F/180°C.

 - Bake for 30–35 minutes or until crisp and dark golden in colour.